Update on 27 July 2012: new sample photos (full res available for download)

 My pick between these two is the Sigma 17-50mm F2.8 EX DC OS HSM.

 Be aware of its limitations though.
+A lens in this category should be all about quality.
 Especially at 17mm it has some issues that can interfere with crucial shots.
 That said I’ve personally used this lens for assignment work and generally have been very happy with the results.

 Great review!
 I’m looking at the Sigma 17-50.
 Havent tried the Tamron yet.